cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/frequently-asked-questions/_index.md

 The hibernation message from CloudBees CI is shown at right, and the bottom is the message while the managed controller is starting back up.

+### CloudBees CI managed controller top-level

+In the navigation pane at the top-level of your CloudBees CI managed controller, you will see an icon to configure pipeline template catalogs.
+You may also see an icon to configure pipeline policies depending on which lab you have completed.

+If you have added catalogs you will see them in the work area in the center, shown in the image on the right.

+In the  work area you will also see a folder named for your team.
+Click that folder to reach your team’s infrastructure.
+The breadcrumbs will then show your team name twice.